pixperk/byte-size-rust/README.md

 ## About This Series

 **Byte-Size Rust** is my commitment to building one small Rust project every day.
 Each project is intentionally kept minimal—often just a few lines or a single file—yet is focused on exploring a specific Rust feature, idiom, or best practice.
-This approach is inspired by the idea that frequent, focused practice is the fastest way to mastery[2].
+This approach is inspired by the idea that frequent, focused practice is the fastest way to mastery.

 ---